On this page

 - support for people living with HIV, including addressing stigma and discrimination.

-Since publication of the HIV Action Plan, community HIV service providers, including a new kaupapa Māori HIV service, have been funded to:
+Since publication of the HIV Action Plan in March 2023, community-based HIV service providers, including a new kaupapa Māori HIV service, have been funded to:

 - scale up peer and community-led programmes and resources that focus on connecting and empowering people living with HIV